Places to Paddle tm

 The launch point itself was unusual as jets flew over head to land on the end of the runway immediately to the south.
 Paddling the Potomac isn't quiet, but it is impressive.
 There is a lot of weekend launch traffic at the ramps, so we organized out boats on the adjacent grass to launch quickly.
 When we returned, we got out onto the floating docks and avoided the ramp traffic altogether, though that may require more effort for some than the ramp launch.

-The first striking view is the Pentagon at the west end of the channel where it turns to the north.
+As we kayaked, the first striking view is the Pentagon at the west end of the channel where it turns to the north.
 This perspective of the building is beautiful, with well manicured gardens and a large flag overhead.

-We found the channel to be a nice way to bypass this portion of the Potomac when the water becomes rough on the river, though you'll still have to negotiate the river for the last mile back to the Gravelly Point entry.
+We found the channel to be a nice way to bypass this portion of the Potomac when the water becomes rough on the river, though you'll still have to negotiate the river for the last mile back to the Gravelly Point Park entry.

 The Boundary Channel's northern entry ((photo at right) emerges just west of the south end of Roosevelt Island.